 Simple, unshow-offy sugar cookies are not to be understimated.Tweet This

-The perfect thank-you gift for your child’s teacher!
-To learn more about the Bake Your Teacher a Thank You program, click here.
+(Also, these are the perfect thank-you gift for your child’s teacher!
+To learn more about the Bake Your Teacher a Thank You program, click here.)

 - 1 teaspoons baking soda

 - ¾ cup granulated sugar plus 1⁄2 cup for rolling out the cookies (optional)